 The models in this range offer a variety of mounting options, allowing them to be hung on or clipped to the racks or affixed using included suction cups.

 Thanks to its wireless technology, this unit offers some highly useful additional features.
 First and foremost, the wireless temperature sensors transmit readings to a digital thermometer display.
-The display - which can be mounted using included magnets, a keyhole or suction cups - allows you to monitor temperature without opening the fridge or freezer doors.
+The display - which can be mounted using included magnets, or a keyhole - allows you to monitor temperature without opening the fridge or freezer doors.

 The refrigerator and freezer thermometer with alarm also offers a programmable alert that notifies you audibly and visually if temperatures exceed your preset minimum or maximum temperature range.
 This lets you take action to prevent food spoilage in the event of a power outage, or helps you operate your appliance more efficiently.